bytespeed/CLaaS-Documentation/docs/deployment.rst

 12. GAM will then test to see if your user has permissions for each API.
 Some of them should fail the first time.
 Copy the url to Authorize your account and open it in the web browser.
 13. Click AUTHORIZE in the Add a new Client ID popup.
 .. image:: _static/gam/GAM_clientid.png
-14. Return to the command prompt window and type `y' and press Enter.
+14. Return to the command prompt window and type 'y' and press Enter.
 The API test should come back as PASS.
 Press Enter to continue.
 (Note this can take a while to happen so if it fails again, please wait a few minutes and try again)
 .. image:: _static/gam/apipass.png
 15. Return to the installer and click Finish.
 Congratulations you have Installed and configured GAM!